MicrosoftDocs/azure-docs/articles/migrate/contoso-migration-rebuild.md

      ![Computer Vision](./media/contoso-migration-rebuild/vision3.png)

-## Step 5: Deploy the backend services in Azure
+## Step 5: Deploy the back end services in Azure

 Now, Contoso need to deploy the NGINX ingress controller to allow inbound traffic to the services, and then deploy the microservices to the AKS cluster.